RohanMannem/ChatbotSteve/docs/status.md

 </p>

 <h2>Remaining Goals and Challenges</h2>
 <p>Right now, our AI can do all basic commands from user input, walk, jump, turn, crouch, attack.
 We have also implemented our agent to understand quantitative information, for example, walk 10 times and attack 3 times.
 The goal for the next 4-5 weeks is for the AI to accept complex commands in a compound format, for example, ‘find a pig and kill it’.
-Our plan is to incorporate the simple commands we already created and incorporate them in other functions in order to accomplish the complex commands.
+Our plan is to incorporate the simple commands we already created and incorporate them in other functions in order to accomplish the complex commands. <br>

 One of our challenges is that the target will keep moving randomly when AI tries to find it.
 Furthermore, the target will escape or retaliate against the AI after the AI tries to attack them.
 We hope to address this challenge by making the AI understand when the job is finished.
 For example, with the command ‘kill a pig’, if the pig runs away after our agent attacks it once, the agent must understand that the job is not complete until the pig is dead.
 We will code a way to make sure the agent always stays within attacking range of the target.
 </p>

 <h2>Resources Used</h2>
 <p>The most crucial NLP library we use in writing the implementation is Natural Language Toolkit(nltk).
 By implementing nltk.word_tokenize, we are able to tokenize a string to split off punctuation other than periods.
 After tokenizing the user input, the nltk.pos_tag function attaches a part of speech tag to each word from the user input.
-These tags are crucial for the AI to comprehend the user’s intention.
+These tags are crucial for the AI to comprehend the user’s intention.<br>

 The inflect library is also a very useful tool.
-The inflect.engine() allows the algorithm to switch between singular and plural expressions, which helps to standardize the user input.
+The inflect.engine() allows the algorithm to switch between singular and plural expressions, which helps to standardize the user input.<br>

 Finally, the word2number library also plays a big role in the language processing section.
-Since the user input contains many quantitative data, the word2number library enables the free translation between string number words (eg. twenty-one) to numeric digits (21).</p>
+Since the user input contains many quantitative data, the word2number library enables the free translation between string number words (eg. twenty-one) to numeric digits (21).</p><br>

 <h5>Weekly Meetings: Sunday 2:00 PM</h5>